Williams Cos plans to go it alone after ETE deal collapse

-NEW YORK (Reuters) - Pipeline company Williams Cos Inc on Monday laid out plans to move forward as a standalone company and invest $1.7 billion in its master limited partnership, Williams Partners, in the wake of the breakup of its more than $20 billion takeover by Energy Transfer Equity LP.
+NEW YORK (Reuters) - Pipeline company Williams Cos Inc (WMB.N) on Monday laid out plans to move forward as a standalone company and invest $1.7 billion in its master limited partnership, Williams Partners (WPZ.N), in the wake of the breakup of its more than $20 billion takeover by Energy Transfer Equity LP (ETE.N).

 Williams' shares have fallen nearly 60 percent over the last year as the company fought unsuccessfully to force Energy Transfer Equity to close its agreed-upon purchase.
 Shortly following the deal's collapse in June, nearly half of Williams' board resigned after failing in an attempt to oust Chief Executive Alan Armstrong.